sohailapril29/rtl_design_simulation_synthesis_coverage/README.md

     source /home/Admin/mjcet

-## 3. Create the  Directory called full_adder
-## 4. Create the Standard Directory Structure In The Folder Which You Created Which is full_adder And Inside That Make Three Folders
+## 3. Create the Standard Directory Structure In The Folder Which You Created Which is full_adder And Inside That Make Three Folders

     rtl
     tb